epctex/goodreads-scraper/README.md

 - `search`: (Optional) (String) Keyword that you want to search on Goodreads.

 - `startUrls`: (Optional) (Array) List of Goodreads URLs.
-You should only provide news list, jobs list or detail URLs.
+You should only provide a news list, jobs list, or detailed URLs.

 - `includeReviews`: (Optional) (Boolean) This will add all the reviews that Goodreads provides inside the book object.
 Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
 Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Tip

-When you want to have a scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.

 If you would like to scrape only the first page of a list then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also fetch any interval of pages.
+With the last approach that is explained above you can also fetch any interval of pages.
 If you provide the 5th page of a list and define the `endPage` parameter as 6 then you'll have the 5th and 6th pages only.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many listings as possible.
 Therefore, it forefronts all listing detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.03-0.05 compute units.
+If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.03-0.05 compute units.

 ### Goodreads Scraper Input example